Honoring the Volunteers at the Heart of Our Mission

 COVID-19 is a threat unlike any we’ve seen in our lives, stretching hospitals to capacity and threatening vulnerable communities both at home and around the world.

 Project HOPE has deployed dozens of medical volunteers this year, each of whom has brought their unique expertise to help heal communities that need it most.
 They are nurses and doctors, pediatricians and pharmacists.
 But they all have one thing in common: a desire to bring compassionate care to the front lines of today’s greatest health challenges.

 As communities in the U.S. have faced deadly surges of COVID-19, Project HOPE’s volunteers have answered the call: providing surge staffing in emergency rooms, testing communities for the virus, supporting long-term care facilities, and performing critical hospital operations.

-This International Volunteer Day, we honor their commitment and willingness to step in wherever they’re needed most — whether in the aftermath of a hurricane or an ICU on the front lines of COVID-19 — to provide the care communities need.
+We highly appreciate their commitment and willingness to step in wherever they’re needed most — whether in the aftermath of a hurricane or an ICU on the front lines of COVID-19 — to provide the care communities need.

 When the battle to stop COVID-19 gets exhausting, little moments keep you going.
 Read the latest dispatch from a Project HOPE volunteer nurse deployed to Houston, Texas.